inverno-io/inverno-tools/inverno-maven-plugin/README.md

 - **application image** is a native self-contained Java application including all the necessary dependencies to run the project application without the need of a Java runtime.
 - **container image** is a Docker or OCI container image that can be packaged as a `.tar` archive or directly loaded on a Docker daemon or pushed to a container registry.

-The plugin is a Maven implementation of the [Inverno Build Tools](../inverno-build-tools/README.md), it can be used to build any Java modular application project and Inverno application in particular.
+The plugin is a Maven implementation of the [Inverno Build Tools][inverno-tool-build-tools], it can be used to build any Java modular application project and Inverno application in particular.

 ### Run a module application project